georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 ## Subnets

 - 5 IP addresses reserved in each subnet (first 4 and last 1) not available for EC2 instances
+- Subnet can only exist in on Availability Zone (AZ)
+- But subnets in different AZ can be in same VPC albeit the VPC must be a single region.

 ## Internet Gateway (IGW)